bmay51213/bmay51213.github.io/_posts/2020-06-22-predictiveanalyticsr.md

 # Problem Background:

 This project is divided into two parts.
-The first part is this R-based portion for exploratory data analysis.
+The first part is an R-based portion for exploratory data analysis.
 The second part is a Python based portion in another post to utilize machine learning algorithms.

 Neonatal mortality rates have remained steady for the last several years and continue to be a concern in the United States and despite medical advances, there has not been much progress in affecting neonatal outcomes.
 This trend is worrisome.
 One way of ensuring fetal well-being is via external fetal cardiotocography which measures the heart rate of the infant.
 Certain findings during labor are reassuring while others are indicative of possible fetal distress.